wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/3-manage-updates-offered-windows-update.md

 - **Pink, Purple**: The broad deployment waves.

 > [!NOTE]
-> For Quality updates you may need fewer groups.
+> For quality updates you may need fewer groups.
 For example, you may want to combine the early adopters and broad wave.